m8dhouse/web-crawler-to-vector/README.md

-# webcrawler-to-vector
+# web crawler-to-vector
-Python webcrawler script to upload vector data to Upstash or DataStax.
+Python web crawler script to upload vector data to Upstash or DataStax.
 Uses openAI text-embedding-3-small embedding model but can be easily adapted.
+Version with HuggingFace integration and model BERTje (can be easily changed) also there as example.

 #READ.ME